rcjj98/tp/docs/UserGuide.md

 Format: `delete [t] INDEX`

-* Deletes the task at the specified `INDEX`. `INDEX` refers to the numerical position of the task in the task list.
-The index must be a positive integer 1, 2, 3, …​
+* Deletes the task at the specified `INDEX`. `INDEX` refers to the numerical position of the task in the task list. `INDEX` must be a positive integer 1, 2, 3, …​

 Example:<br>
 `delete [t] 1`